the1anonlypr3/the1anonlypr3/README.md

 You know what I need, want you to see everything
 Want you to see all of the Yapps
 I'm gettin' mine, baby
-Gotta let these niggas know, yeah
+Gotta let these (n-word)s know, yeah
 Gettin' right, babe
 You should go and get your own
 I'm gettin' mine, baby
-Gotta let these niggas know, yeah
+Gotta let these (n-word)s know, yeah
 Gettin' right, babe
 You should go and get your own
 Unemployment line, credit card declined